tonybearpan/docker-jenkins-python-alpine/README.md

-# Official Jenkins Docker image
+# From Official Jenkins Docker image

 The Jenkins Continuous Integration and Delivery server.